cbmr-data/cbmr-data.github.io/esrum/source/services/jupyter.rst

 =================================

-The following instructions describe how to set up port forwarding to Esrum from a PC running Windows, and also assume that you are using MobaXterm.
+The following instructions describe how to set up port forwarding to Esrum from your laptop or PC running Windows.
+It is furthermore assumed that you are using MobaXterm to connect to Esrum (see the :ref:`s_configure_mobaxterm` section).
 If not, then please refer to the documentation for your software of choice.

 #.
 Install and configure MobaXterm as described in
    :ref:`s_configure_mobaxterm`.